 All of these shoes benefit from a leather or fabric conditioner applied to the upper.
 Nikwax has a range of products that are great for treating the mixed material uppers of these shoes.
 A leather or fabric treatment keeps water from soaking the shoe's upper materials.
 Even when water is stopped by the waterproof liner, it makes your shoe heavy and hinders breathability.
 The La Sportiva, Salomon, Adidas, and Asolo products soaked up the least water and dried faster than the others.

-The are many trade-offs when designing hiking footwear, and the opportunity cost for a durable shoe is commonly more weight.
-A focus on making lightweight, comfortable shoes means that durability is less of a focus.
+The are many trade-offs when designing hiking footwear, and the cost for a more durable shoe is commonly more weight.
+When a manufacturer focused making lightweight shoes, durability is less of a focus.
 Full leather uppers tend to be more durable than synthetics, but also weigh more.
 Rubber-covered toe boxes also increase durability in that high-wear area, yet again add to the shoe's weight.
 Durable, dense rubber soles are also heavier than softer rubber.
 Your hiking shoes take more punishment than any other kind of hiking gear you wear, making craftsmanship, materials, and design an important part of choosing a pair that ages well.

-While we weren't able to test the entire lifespan of each product, we put a minimum of 15 to 20 miles on each shoe and checked them at the end of the testing period for any signs of weakness or wear.
-Inspecting each shoe, we looked at protection in high wear areas, rubber density of the sole, materials and construction of the upper, quality of stitching, and other unique characteristics of each shoe.
+While we didn't test the entire lifespan of each product, we put a minimum of 15 to 20 miles on each shoe and checked them at the end of the testing period for any signs of weakness or wear.
+We looked at protection in high wear areas, rubber density of the sole, materials and construction of the upper, quality of stitching, and other unique characteristics of each shoe.
 We also read online reviews and talked to fellow hikers on the trails about their shoe experiences ("Hey, how do you like your Merrells?").

 The Asolo Agent GV proved to be the most durable shoe in our review.
-It features excellent toe protection, a durable suede leather upper, a stiff PU insert, and overall quality construction from sole to stitches.
-It barely showed any signs of the abuse we put it through after three months.
+It features excellent toe protection, a durable suede leather upper, a stiff polyurethane insert (which packs out slower than a typical EVA midsole), and overall quality construction from sole to stitches.
+It barely showed any signs of the abuse we put it through even after three months.
 On the other side of the spectrum are the Redmond and Synthesis Mid GTX.
 Both shoes exhibited poor durability, with ripping mesh and toe cap peeling, respectively, after a few months of use.
-Both shoes have poor toe protection, an area of high abuse, and lack dense rubber outsoles to withstand rough trails.
+Both shoes have poor toe protection, an area of high wear, and lack dense rubber outsoles to withstand rough trails.

-Regularly cleaning and treating your footwear greatly increases its life expectancy.
-Mud and sand left on the shoe's upper create premature wear.
+Cleaning and treating your footwear increases its life expectancy.
+Mud and sand left on the upper create premature wear.
 Warm water and a soft brush are your best tactic for cleaning.
 Nikwax offers a line of leather and fabric conditioners, including products for suede leather and synthetic fabrics.
 Common wear areas, like the flex points on the forefoot and seams that are prone to scuffing, can be reinforced.
-Applying Gear Aid Seam Grip or a similar sealer keeps out dirt and sand, prolong use, and has the added benefit of keeping water out.
+Applying Gear Aid Seam Grip or a similar sealer keeps out dirt and sand, prolonged use, and has the added benefit of keeping water out.